-▶ From the option menu select the priority for the phone system data.
+► From the option menu select the priority for the phone system data.
 Value range: 0-7 (0 = lowest, 7 = highest priority)

 Ensure that the details in VLAN identifier or VLAN priority are set correctly.
-Incorrect settings can cause problems when connecting the DECT manger for configuration purposes.
-Internal connections between DECT manager and base stations are not tagged and therefore phone functions are not affected.
+Incorrect settings can cause problems when connecting the device for configuration purposes.

-If required, you must carry out a hardware reset via power procedure (page 18).
+If required, you must carry out a hardware reset via device button (\rightarrow page 16).
 This means that all settings are lost.